 - Common Area Maintenance (CAM) expenses

-In a NNN lease, operating expense are also quoted on a per square foot per year basis.
+In a NNN lease, operating expenses are also quoted on a per-square-foot per-year basis.
 To calculate your annual gross rental rate, you will add together the base rent and operating expenses, then multiply by your rentable square feet.

 AQUILA PRO TIP

 Operating expenses are estimated each year by the landlord and cannot be negotiated.